Federal Watchdog Warns EPA Is Failing To Enforce Lead Paint Abatement Rules

 "Normal cleaning methods will not pick up all the dust in a work area.
 Sweeping is not enough," explains an EPA training document.
 "You need to use water, detergent and a HEPA vacuum to clean up dust effectively."

 The EPA is supposed to make sure that renovators follow these practices.
-But the new report finds that the EPA does not appear to know which buildings it's supposed to be regulating.
+But the new report finds that the EPA does not appear to know which buildings it is supposed to be regulating.
 According to the report, the EPA is not keeping track of construction projects that involve lead-based paint.

 "The agency could not identify or estimate how many renovators or renovations were being conducted in each region," Sarah Davidson, an analyst from the Office of Inspector General, says in an explanatory podcast accompanying the report's release Monday.